mattmc3/keyboard-tools/README.md

-# colemak-tools
+# keyboard-tools

-This is a simple repo for me to aggregate all my Colemak resources.
+This is a simple repo for me to aggregate all my Colemak and Keyboard resources.

 ![Colemak](https://colemak.com/wiki/images/e/ef/Colemak_fingers.png)